appstrio/gamestab/README.md

 - No callbacks project.
 Only promises.
 Anything that can fail should use promises, never fail silently or use a callback.
     - All promises go into variables, even if not used -> they will be.
+- All methods that begin with `setX` change the object they're given.

 ## File Structure